 Using flat and material design is especially recommended for mobile applications, websites, and desktop browsers.
 Because the design is minimalist and does not hoard a ton of extra data (as in previous designs), it is fast-loading and, when designed to boost engagement, can help keep visitors viewing the page for longer.

-This is great for data-driven websites or mobile sites that could benefit from the mobile-friendly, quick-loading, and fewer bounce rates (SEO and ranking benefits) that search engine algorithms are constantly scanning around the interwebs for.
+This is great for data-driven websites or mobile sites that could benefit from the mobile-friendly, quick-loading, and fewer bounce rates (SEO and ranking benefits) that search engine algorithms are constantly scanning on the interwebs.

 4. Accessibility over aesthetics